-- 4.1.2.1 Where an existing accredited CAB wishes to extend its scope of accreditation under a conformity assessment body standard the relevant AC form (available from the UKAS website and within the UKAS portal) must be completed and submitted to UKAS.
-In support of this, the relevant documentation indicated on the form must also be made available. - 4.1.2.2 Checks will be carried out to ensure that all information detailed in the relevant AC form(s) has been made available prior to its acceptance.
+- 4.1.2.1 Where an existing accredited CAB wishes to extend its scope of accreditation under a conformity assessment standard it shall complete an extension to scope application in the UKAS Portal.
+In support of this, the relevant documentation indicated must also be supplied. - 4.1.2.2 Checks will be carried out to ensure that all required information has been made available prior to its acceptance.
 UKAS will provide acknowledgment of receipt of an application (typically within 2 working days). - 4.1.2.3 To help UKAS to plan the assessment within the CABs expected timeframe, the application for extension to scope should be submitted to UKAS at least 3 months before assessment is required.
 CABs are advised to discuss plans for extensions to scope with UKAS at the earliest opportunity. - 4.1.2.4 If the extension is to be assessed during a scheduled assessment it must not adversely impact on the assessment of activities already planned to be covered during the assessment and therefore additional time is likely to be required.
 As a consequence, UKAS will not normally accept applications for extension to scope requested during the course of an assessment.